Murphy-Joe/LeagueOfChaps22/draft-recap.md

 > If **Derrick Henry** is still Derrick Henry, not too much else matters.

 `Reasons for Worry`
 > The QB situation of the 3 starting WR's: **AJ Brown** - Jalen Hurts,  **Diontae Johnson** - Kenny Pickett, **Darnell Mooney** - Justin Fields.
-Great WR's can usually overcome a below average QB, but just good WR's have a little more trouble.
+Great WR's overcome average QB play, but just good WR's have a little more trouble.

 `Sneaky Good Player`
 > **Darren Waller** plays like he's Kelce but got drafted like he's Kittle.
 He now has the OC (Josh McDaniels) that created monsters out of Rob Gronkowski and Aaron Hernandez.